-Acadian's business is subject to risks from fires, drought, tree diseases, severe weather, unforeseen equipment breakdowns, and other events, including events of force majeure, which could result in material damages to Acadian.
-Insurance for Acadian's standing timber is not available on commercially acceptable terms, but Acadian is insured against all other business risks.
+Acadian's business is subject to risks from fire, insect infestation, disease, drought, severe weather, unforeseen equipment breakdowns, and other events, including events of force majeure, which could result in material damages to Acadian.
+As is common in the forest products industry, Acadian does not maintain insurance coverage for damage to its timberlands, but Acadian is insured against all other business risks.